 The Great Houdinis was released on home video in the UK and in some international territories, but as far as I know it has never appeared in the U.S., which is a great shame.
 There is a brisk trade in bootlegs of varying quality online.
 Cosmic Hex, a website the specializes in TV rarities, has a very good transfer available for download in various formats for $3.95.

 The Great Houdinis is great indeed.

-Click here for a full behind the scenes account of the making of The Great Houdinis.
+Click for the full behind the scenes story of the Making of The Great Houdinis.

 I saw this one in 1980 and just found it again after all this time (bought one of the many bootlegs to which you refer).
 I agree that it does seem in retrospect to have a bit more truth to it than was apparent at the time.
 As an added bonus, it has the lovely Ruth Gordon who does "crazy old lady" like nobody else.
 I've always enjoyed her work.ReplyDelete